DixonCi2/DixonCi2/README.md

 - 👋 Hi, I’m @DixonCi2
-- 👀 I’m interested in NextJS and NestJS, GraphQL, WebSockets
+- 👀 I’m interested in NextJS and NestJS, GraphQL, WebSockets, Devops
 - 🌱 I’m currently learning AWS, IOT
 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me ...